 If you plan to ask Disability Resources to proctor exams:

 Instructors should notify students at the very beginning of the semester if they plan to have Disability Resources proctor exams with accommodations.
 This is critical because the student is responsible for telling Disability Resources that they would like to use their approved accommodations on a specific exam.
 The students will do this by submitting a request form on our website at least 7 days in advance.
 If a student has submitted the request form 7 days in advance then the Disability Resources Coordinator will contact you approximately a week before your exam to make specific arrangements.
 If the student does not submit the request form 7 days in advance then Disability Resources cannot guarantee they will be able to proctor.
 In that case the student will be referred back to you with the understanding that you may or may not be able to provide their accommodations in class.

-In order for Disability Resources to proctor your exam accurately, it is necessary that you submit the Faculty Exam Form to share your proctoring instructions and upload a copy of the exam.
-Disability Resources will return the completed exam to you via the method you indicate on the Faculty Exam Form.
+In order for Disability Resources to proctor your exam accurately, it is necessary that you share your proctoring instructions using the Access WashU Faculty Portal.